Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

-In the case of the coverage problems, MC-$k$~\cite{kogan2022beating,caceres2023minimum} has been solved in (almost) optimal $|E|^{1+o(1)}$ time via a reduction to Minimum Cost Flow.
-However, until recently, the fastest solution for MA-$k$ was an $O(|V|^3)$-time algorithm from the 80's~\cite{gavril1987algorithms}.
+For larger $k$, MC-$k$~\cite{kogan2022beating,caceres2023minimum} has been solved in almost optimal $|E|^{1+o(1)}$ time via a reduction to Minimum Cost Flow.
+However, until recently, the fastest solution for MA-$k$ was an $O(|V|^3)$-time algorithm from the 80's by Gavril~\cite{gavril1987algorithms}.
 The big difference in the running times between both problems was tantalizing and Kogan and Parter~\cite{kogan2024algorithmic} tackled this gap by exploiting algorithmic properties of the GK theorems.
 They present an elegant $1/2$ approximation running in time $|E|^{1+o(1)}$, as well as an approximation scheme (only for transitive DAGs) running in time $O(\alpha_k\sqrt{|E|}|V|^{o(1)}/\epsilon + |V|)$.
 The same paper also shows an exact solution running in $(k|E|)^{1+o(1)}$ time beating the $O(|V|^3)$-time algorithm of Gavril.

-\subsection{Overview of Our Results}

-The initial proof of the GK theorems by Greene and Kleitman~\cite{greene1976structure,greene1976some} was based on lattice theoretic methods, with little algorithmic insight.
-Saks~\cite{saks1979short} presented an elegant combinatorial proof by using the product between a poset and a chain of length $k$, which is exploited in the state-of-the-art $(k|E|)^{1+o(1)}$-time solution~\cite{kogan2024algorithmic}.
-Later, Frank~\cite{frank1980chain} presented an algorithmic proof based on a reduction to minimum cost flow on the same graph used on Fulkerson's proof~\cite{fulkerson1956note}.
+The original proof of the GK theorems by Greene and Kleitman~\cite{greene1976structure,greene1976some} was based on lattice theoretic methods, with little algorithmic insight.
+Saks~\cite{saks1979short} presented an elegant combinatorial proof by using the product between a poset and a chain of length $k$, which is exploited in the state-of-the-art $(k|E|)^{1+o(1)}$-time solution~\cite{kogan2024algorithmic} for MA-$k$.
+Later, Frank~\cite{frank1980chain} presented an algorithmic proof based on a reduction to minimum cost flow on the same graph used in Fulkerson's proof~\cite{fulkerson1956note}.
 As such, the corresponding algorithm runs on $TC(G)$, making it too slow.
-However, this proof also shows the existence of orthogonal optimal solutions for ranging values of $k$, which is exploited in the state-of-the-art $|E|^{1+o(1)}$-time $1/2$ approximation~\cite{kogan2024algorithmic}.
+However, the structural insights discovered in this proof are exploited in the state-of-the-art $|E|^{1+o(1)}$-time $1/2$ approximation~\cite{kogan2024algorithmic}.

+\subsection{Overview of our results}